1oom-fork/1oom/README.md

 3 Development
 =============

-See INSTALL and HACKING for more information.
+See COMPILING and HACKING for more information.

 4 Executables